Open Rank, Continuing Track Faculty Position

 Department of Medical and Molecular Sciences

-This position offers a strong, supportive setting for teaching and other scholarly pursuits in the environment of an active research department.
-The successful candidate is expected to excel at teaching, engage in scholarship and professional development, and teach and mentor undergraduate and graduate students who are broadly diverse in regard to race, ethnicity, gender, and sexual orientation.
-Faculty in the Department of Medical and Molecular Sciences are expected to engage in service to the University, the College of Health Sciences, and the Department, as well as outreach to the community demonstrating a commitment to diversity, equity, and inclusion.
+Successful candidates must hold a doctoral degree and ideally have a minimum of 3 years' experience in clinical laboratory science, including teaching and professional service.
+U.S. certification as a Medical Laboratory Scientist MLS (ASCP)CM or equivalent is preferred.
+Individuals with a medical degree with experience in clinical pathology/laboratory medicine or doctoral-prepared candidates (Ph.D., Sc.D., Ed.D.) with experience and/or specialty certification in a clinical laboratory science discipline will be considered.
+Candidates enrolled in a doctoral program who will be ABD status at the time of appointment and have clinical laboratory science work experience will be considered.
+This position offers a robust and supportive setting for teaching and other scholarly pursuits in an active research department environment.
+The successful candidate is expected to excel at teaching, engage in scholarship and professional development, and teach and mentor undergraduate and graduate students who are broadly diverse regarding race, ethnicity, gender, and sexual orientation.
+Faculty in the Department of Medical and Molecular Sciences are expected to engage in service to the University, the College of Health Sciences, and the Department, as well as outreach to the community, demonstrating a commitment to diversity, equity, and inclusion.

-With roots tracing back to 1743, the University of Delaware combines tradition and innovation, offering students a rich heritage along with the latest in instructional and research technology.
-The University is an Equal Opportunity Employer with diversity as one of its core values and, in that spirit, seeks a broad spectrum of candidates including women, minorities and people with disabilities.
-The University of Delaware is the recipient of a National Science Foundation ADVANCE Institutional Transformation Grant, focused on enhancing the climate of the university for women and underrepresented minority faculty.
 Located in scenic Newark, Delaware, within 2 hours of New York, Philadelphia, Baltimore, and Washington, D.C., the University is a Land Grant, Sea Grant, Space Grant, and Carnegie Research University (with very high research activity, a designation accorded to fewer than 3% of degree-granting institutions in the U.S.), and with external funding exceeding $200 million.
-A state-assisted, privately governed institution, the University enrolls approximately 17,000 undergraduates and 4,000 graduate students.
+A state-assisted, privately governed institution, the University enrolls approximately 18,600 undergraduates and 4,500 graduate students.

-TO APPLY: Review of applications will begin on February 15, 2023 and will continue until the position is filled.
+TO APPLY: Review of applications will begin on a rolling basis and will continue until the positions are filled.
 Nominations and expressions of interest will be held in confidence and references will be contacted only with the candidate’s permission.
-Applicants should upload a letter of application, curriculum vitae, and contact information for three references at http://www.udel.edu/udjobs/.
+Applicants should upload a letter of application, curriculum vitae, and contact information for three references.
 The letter of application and CV will be shared with the search committee.
 For information contact Kimberly Walker, PhD, MT(ASCP), Search Committee Co-Chair, at email@example.com; 1-302-831-8737.